The Singles Network Ministries

 2: What would be one thing you would like to tell your pastor about ministering to singles?

-Pastors need to work with the singles pastor or leadership to learn/understand the need for a singles ministry.
-Still, both sides also need to work together to help to ensure it doesn't become an autonomous ministry within the Church.
+Pastors should collaborate with the singles pastor or leadership to understand the importance of a singles ministry.
+However, both sides also need to work together to ensure it doesn't become an independent ministry within the church.

 —Jennifer T., Lincoln, NE, Never-Married, over 40

-To not forget that singles include those whose spouses have died.
-That they need to remember us from the pulpit to the parking lot.
-That we matter to God too.
+Don't forget that singles include those whose spouses have died.
+They need to remember us from the pulpit to the parking lot—that we matter to God too.

-To have something for singles after they turn 30 but not too old.
-I would like to find a wife someday, so I have been staying connected to the younger group; however, I have noticed that I don’t have as much in common anymore.
+To have something for singles after they turn 30, but not too old.
+I would like to find a wife someday, so I have been staying connected with the younger group; however, I have noticed that I don’t have as much in common with them anymore.
 A lot of them are still in college.

 —Jacob M., Oklahoma City, OK, Never-married, Young Adult